From reducing operational costs to increasing safety to driving efficiency, Transense enables industries to succeed

 ** Chair of both Audit & Risk committee and Remuneration committee

 Nick has experienced a mix of military and commercial management appointments.
-Commissioned as a Royal Engineer Officer, transferring to the Army Air Corps after qualifying as a helicopter pilot.
-He later commanded an anti-tank helicopter squadron as well as having other operational appointments and accumulating 2000+ flying hours.
+He commissioned as a Royal Engineer Officer, transferring to the Army Air Corps after qualifying as a helicopter pilot where he also had command and operational appointments, and experiencing 2000+ flying hours.
 Nick was Commercial Director of a torque sensor company using Surface Acoustic Wave technology and Managing Director of a communications manufacturing company before joining Transense as Managing Director in June 2020.